fum4/npm/packages/react-redux-history/README.md

 **Note**: Due to the restrictive nature of browser navigation, back or forward actions cannot be stopped.
 That means that in the previous example the user will actually reach _page_4_ before being redirected to _page_1_.
 If there is conflicting logic (such as extra redirects) in _page_4_, it will be fired before the middleware manages to completely skip all screens.
 In order to get past this issue we can `selectIsSkipping` to not render the component tree while skipping.

+*We managed this at Utilmond by leveraging the selector in our general purpose loading component.
+When the flag is `true`, we render a loading backdrop instead of the current route.
+This prevents any conflicting logic to be fired and mess with the redirects.*

 <br>

 ## 🔀 Dispatch location changes <a id="redux-first"></a>